Deborah Pearson: Canadian Work

 She is an associate artist with Volcano Theatre in Canada, running their creation lab InForming Content from 2008 to 2019.
 InForming Content is described as "a free three-day creation lab combining experimental approaches to theatre-making with expert academic presentations on a theme of current global concern."
 The lab took place at the University of Toronto's Centre for Ethics, at the University of Toronto's Jackman Humanities Institute, at the Theatre Centre and at Queen's University, Canada.
 Past participating artists include Jacob Wren, Nadia Ross, Ravi Jain, Marjorie Chan, Heidi Strauss, David Yee and Weyni Mengesha.
 Past participating scholars include Lee Smolin and Mark Kingwell.

 With Ross Manson and Kate Alton, Deborah wrote and co-directed "Post National" in collaboration with York University students in 2017.
 "Post National" was an instruction-based performance about revolution and protest for 12 unrehearsed performers between the ages of 18 and 24.

 In 2012, she wrote a modern English libretto for Volcano for Handel's Clori, Tirsi e Fileno renamed A Synonym for Love performed at the Gladstone Hotel with CMC.
 Her libretto was nominated for a Dora Mavor Moore Award that year for best new musical or opera.

 In 2012, she curated the inaugural Live Art Series at the SummerWorks Performance Festival in Toronto featuring a 40-day performance installation by performance artist Nina Arsenault.

 Miscellany

 In 2007 she ran an Advice Booth on Brick Lane giving £1 advice with Morgan McBride.
 She and McBride are now married.
 This booth was the subject of a documentary by Current TV and has appeared at Latitude Music Festival.

-Her maternal grandfather is the Hungarian film actor Imre Pongrácz(aktoro).
+Her maternal grandfather is a famous Hungarian film actor.